eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 {{< /tab >}}
 {{< /tabpane >}}

 Under the hood, the _Vehicle App_ creates a gRPC endpoint on port `50008`, which is exposed to the dapr middleware.
-The dapr middleware will then subscribe to the MQTT broker and forward the messages to the vehicle app.
+The dapr middleware will then subscribe to the MQTT broker and forward the messages to the _Vehicle App_.

 To change the app port, set it in the `main()` method of the app: